 Even if you are late to setting up a pension and you have calculated what seems like an unachievable number, start saving something.

-Open up a simple pension plan like Penfold and change your money mindset that is setting up your future self for problems.
+Open up a simple private pension plan like Penfold and change your money mindset that is setting up your future self for problems.

 You can’t go back and change the beginning, but can start where you are and change the ending – Lewis Carroll.